On the Road: Exploring Western Australia’s Golden Outback

 I love stopping, getting out, gazing up at the huge blue sky, soaking up the vastness of the plains and the deserts and slowly spinning my body around so that the horizon seems to stretch to the edges of my world.

-Here are three of my favourite drives.
+Here are four of my favourite drives.

 Western Australia offers more than just adventure challenges.
 Take this relaxing, sealed, 120km-long tourist route that crosses the eastern extremity of the State’s vast wheat belt.